My dream Homemade Meat Sauce is hearty, thick and easy to make with simple ingredients. And you are looking at it right now!

-I always try to buy whole grain and preferably organic pasta.
-But it’s real life and not every store carries healthy pasta.
-I do what I can.
-We have been eating whole grain pasta for 15 years now and my kids don’t know the difference.
+- Healthy choices: I always try to buy whole grain and preferably organic pasta.
+But it’s real life and not every store carries it.
+So, I do what I can.
 It contains the bran and more fibre than traditional white pasta.
 Organic is the best to avoid consuming carcinogenic glyphosate.

 Tip: Cook pasta in salted water to prevent sticking.

 How to Store, Reheat and Freeze Meat Sauce